The Catholic Defender VS SolaFide Opponent

 OSAS No faith and baptism are not necessary for justification, but faith, baptism, prayer, Lord’s Supper, worship, and many other things are necessary for the entire Christ life.

 CD There is a connection between the waters of the Baptism of Moses and those of the time of Noah.
-The Israelites passed through the sea and were saved just as Noah and his family were saved from the flood.
+The Israelite passed through the sea and were saved just as Noah and his family were saved from the flood.
 They both prefigure Baptism.
 The waters of Baptism saves a sinner from their sin through the washing away of the sin.
 You say baptism if important, do you mean that without it, you cannot be saved?

 OSAS No, I do not mean that without Baptism you cannot be saved and neither do you, because you rightfully acknowledge that one maybe saved without it.